Dogwood Canyon Audubon Center

-Dogwood Canyon is a wild, special, rich-in-diversity place, where plants, animals and people all sustain each other for a healthy future.
-It includes a 6,000 square foot Audubon Center and Dogwood Canyon Trails with 200+ acres of pristine forest.
-The Dogwood Canyon Audubon Center opened in 2011.
+Since its opening in 2011, Dogwood Canyon has been the wild, special, rich-in-diversity place, where plants, animals and people all live in harmony with each other.
+A 6,000 square foot Audubon Center greets you and serves as the starting point for the Dogwood Canyon Trails and over 200 acres of pristine forest.

-Located 16 miles southwest of Downtown Dallas, Dogwood Canyon is part of the White Rock Escarpment.
-The center is within a 50-minute drive of four million people and 15 minutes from 24 schools.
 The Canyon features a visitor center, two canyon trails, academic programs, conservation workshops and facility rental where guests are surrounded by nature.
-If you just want to hang out or chill at the canyon with family and friends, The Wood offers a shady retreat with picnic tables and an unstructured children's nature play area.
+If you just want to hang out or chill at the canyon with family and friends, Dogwood offers a shady retreat with picnic tables and an unstructured children’s nature play area.

 On April 23, 2008, John Flicker, former president of the National Audubon Society, led the groundbreaking ceremonies for the Dogwood Canyon Audubon Center.
 The center was part of Flicker’s vision to connect people with nature and its wildlife in urban areas such as Dallas, Los Angeles and New York.